grant-king/ML_progress/log.md

 In rewriting the four approaches to determining if two words are anagrams, I had to look into itertools.
 I am glad to get more experiene with this library and learn about the iterator algebra that combine the tools to construct more capable functions.

+Day 60: April 3, 2019

+**Today's Progress:** Worked on a new project for Transcription repository.
+Continued runestone and mindshift courses.

+**Thoughts:** It made things a lot easier to try and plan the program logic out before jumping into things that I still need to read code documentation to set up.
+I'm really glad I've been improving auxiliary programming skills to keep the code more organized and logical.
+I can see that combining OOP structures with what I do with data science tools will help me write things that have a simple, easy-to-follow program flow.

+Day 61: April 4, 2019

+**Today's Progress:** Continued new Transcription project.
+"Intermediate Data Science" practice at DataCamp.
+"Reading and Writing CSV Files in Python" at Real Python for review.
+Runestone course supplemented by Khan Academy computer science course.

+**Thoughts:** It has been too many months since I've tried anything in Pandas, so I needed some reminders from DataCamp and Real Python.
+Luckily it is still in my head, just hard to recall onto an empty editor line.
+I made good progress with notebook today.
+Harvest CSV can be loaded into custom objects, now just need to order and reassemble the table, and then format excel output to specifications.

+Finished analysis chapter on Runestone site.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA